Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Numerical Experiment

 where $g(\boldsymbol{x}) = 0$ and $f$ is given appropriately so that the exact solution is given by $ u(\boldsymbol{x})= sin(\frac{\pi}{2}(1-|\boldsymbol{x}|)^{2.5})$.

-Adaptive sampling (AS) is tested on this PDE example in various high dimensions: 10, 20, and 100.
+Adaptive sampling is tested on this PDE example in various high dimensions: 10, 20, and 100.
 Adaptive sampling will be compared with the basic least squares method discussed in Section \ref{sec:2.1}.
 Since the computational costs of these two models are different, for this particular example, error decay versus time in seconds is also displayed to demonstrate the efficiency of adaptive sampling.
-Running time is obtained by training on Quadro RTX 8000 Graphics Car.
+Running time is obtained by training on Quadro RTX 8000 Graphics Card.
 Only training time has been taken into account; time for accuracy assessment and saving data is not included.
 The overall relative error seems very large in 100 dimensions because the true solution vanishes in most of the volume when the dimension is high.

-Time versus $\ell_2$ error decay in 10 dimensions, 20 dimensions, 100 dimensions are demonstrated in Figures \ref{fig:5.1}, \ref{fig:5.4}, \ref{fig:5.5}, respectively.
+Table \ref{table:4} shows the overall relative $l_2$ error and maximum relative $l_1$ modulus error by adaptive sampling and the basic residual model at the end of 20000 epochs.
+Time versus $\ell_2$ error decay in 10 dimensions, 20 dimensions, and 100 dimensions are demonstrated in Figures \ref{fig:5.1}, \ref{fig:5.4}, \ref{fig:5.5}, respectively.
 Figure \ref{fig:5.2} shows the $(x_1, x_2)$-surface of the ground-truth solution and network solutions with and without adaptive sampling, where axes are $x_1$, $x_2$, and $u(x_1, x_2,0, 0, ..., 0)$.
 Figure \ref{fig:5.3} shows the heat-map of the absolute difference in $(x_1, x_2)$-surface, where the color bar represents the absolute difference between the ground-truth solution and network solution.
 These results clearly show that adaptive sampling helps to reduce the error, especially relative $l_1$ maximum modulus error.
-More precisely, adaptive sampling helps to significantly reduce the variance in the distribution of error over the domain so that, compared to without adaptive sampling, it is less likely to have volumes/areas where the error is relatively much larger.
-Moreover, adaptive sampling performs better than RAR in high-dimensional settings; it must be pointed out that RAR works well in low-dimensions and the paper \cite{lu2020deepxde} is mainly concerned with low-dimensions.
-However, in high dimensions, the effect of RAR is not strong enough.
-It is worth mentioning that residual error and the actual error are not proportional to each other.
-In some cases, adaptive sampling even with only a power of $1$ will tend to over-focus on volumes with extremely large residuals, which implies that the RAR algorithm will be a better fit to refine the network solution.
+More precisely, adaptive sampling helps to significantly reduce the variance in the distribution of error over the domain so that, compared to the results without adaptive sampling, it is less likely to have volumes/areas where the error is relatively much larger.